voutilad/sisu.io/content/posts/paysim-part2.md

 [^fn:5]: See <https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/#driver-transactions-transaction-functions> for more details.
 Transaction functions are supported across many driver languages including: C#, Go, Java, JavaScript, and Python.
 A major nicety of transaction functions is they can handle transient errors automatically and use retries without any additional code.
 [^fn:6]: <https://guava.dev/releases/snapshot/api/docs/com/google/common/collect/Lists.html#partition-java.util.List-int>-
 [^fn:7]: <https://github.com/voutilad/paysim-demo/blob/a72a8e6172b0d58ae9c340c65386f96adc0acc95/src/main/java/io/sisu/paysim/App.java>
+[^fn:8]: I'm running this on an Intel i7-4790K CPU @ 4.00GHz, so not the newest of CPUs, but still pretty speedy.
+This is in a Late 2014 iMac with 32GB of RAM and an SSD.